What is an ad exchange?

 • Higher fill rates

-Publishers who want to earn money from displaying ads, need to squeeze the best out of their ad space to gain the best profit results possible.
+Publishers who want to earn money from displaying ads, need to squeeze the best out of their advertising space to gain the best profit results possible.
 However, our world is not perfect, and sometimes there may be some gaps in your ad inventory.
 This can have many reasons, but most importantly, it inevitably makes publishers lose their money.
 And nobody likes that!
 If one uses ad exchange, there is a slight possibility for one to end up with blank ad spaces.
 It’s because they offer solid CPMs, significant advertisers’ interest and, accordingly broad ad demand.
 With those features, ad exchanges efficiently fix this problem and ensure that ads appear on the website seamlessly.
 Thanks to that, a publisher can sleep peacefully without nightmares about unfulfilled ad spaces!

 source: https://giphy.com/

-Well, the benefits are tempting, but is the ad exchange for everybody?
+There are plenty of solutions available, from AdX (Google ad exchange) to private ad exchanges (PMP – private digital marketplace for premium publishers and advertisers).
+And we already know that the benefits are tempting, but is the ad exchange for everybody?
 Sadly, it doesn’t work like this.
 Ad exchanges usually have a bunch of requirements to join them.
 One of those is to have a significant number of visitors, as big user traffic always means attractive results for both partners.
 However, it’s not all doom and gloom!
 You can adopt solutions to quickly increase your traffic and try to apply them to any ad exchange when your efforts finally flourish.
 You can as well look for partners such as optAd360, who also accept smaller publishers and will willingly facilitate your content monetization!

 Read also